tg2001/MTSE-U-Net/README.md

 The input to our model is a 3D array, containing all the 2D images that should be given to the model.
 Each image is of the shape (256x256).

-The model files and saved weights are uploaded in this [google drive link](https://drive.google.com/drive/folders/1APnGfspLJN9vU_PL0TSXS52TjynUAvnO?usp=sharing).
+The MTSE U-Net model file and saved weights is uploaded in this [google drive link](https://drive.google.com/drive/folders/1APnGfspLJN9vU_PL0TSXS52TjynUAvnO?usp=sharing).

 The model will output an unsymmetrical 3D array: